SFPC/BeginningCodersBootcamp/draft/02/readme.md

 ofDrawCircle(ofGetWidth() / 2, y, 10);
 ```

-talk about sine not in terms of trigonometry but simply as a [function that has an input and output](sine.gif) (*any* number ➜ between -1 and 1). work your way up to using ofMap.
+We aren't using sine as in trigonometry, but simply as a [function that has an input and output](sine.gif) (*any* number ➜ between -1 and 1). work your way up to using ofMap.

 now map the the sine of elapsed time to colors, very simple, the background color.